 Ultimately, the Center’s interest is in student outcomes with particular attention to how these outcomes differ for subgroups of the population.
 Given the major role that teachers play in determining student success, a central focus of CALDER’s research effort focuses on teacher recruitment, selection, compensation, and related issues.

 CALDER is one of the new federally funded National Research and Development Centers and is supported by a five-year, $10 million grant from the Institute for Education Sciences at the U.S. Department of Education.
-Led by Jane Hannaway, the Center is a joint project of the Urban Institute, where she directs the Education Policy Center, and scholars at Duke University, Stanford University, the University of Florida, the University of Missouri, the University of Texas at Dallas, and the University of Washington.
+Led by Jane Hannaway, the Center is a joint project of the American Institutes for Research, where she directs the Analysis of Longitudinal Data in Education Research Program, and scholars at Duke University, Stanford University, the University of Florida, the University of Missouri, the University of Texas at Dallas, and the University of Washington.

 Visit the CALDER experts page to learn more about CALDER’s experts and their research interests.